 In our opinion, two of the best beaches to hit up for your California stand up paddleboarding adventure are Central Beach and Silver Strand State Beach due to their on-duty lifeguards, showers and restroom facilities.

 Either would make the perfect place to spend a few hours of paddle boarding and a few more hours of R&R on the beach.
+If you’re looking to get in a few more activities while you’re there, Coronado bike rental offers convenient equipment rentals for a fantastic biking experience around the island.

 Planning a California paddleboarding trip this summer?
 Pin this post for later!